The 2014 Original Growler: May 24-25, 2014 - Gunnison, Colorado

-Registration opens December 1, 2012.
-With two days of racing and lots of capacity, there will be no rush to register.
-New for 2013, we will no longer be offering refunds.
-The Growler is all about raising money for trails so before registering, please be certain that you are comfortable making your entry fee a donation to the Gunnison Valley trail cause in the event that you:
+As in 2013, we will no longer be offering refunds.
+The Growler is all about raising money for trails so before registering, please be certain that you are comfortable making your entry fee a donation to the trails of the Gunnison Valley in the event that you:

 - Your aunt Edna decides to get remarried that weekend